xtcyclist/Phi-Benchmark/README.md

 Phi-Benchmark is coded for the KNC architecture.
 To compile and run it on KNL, modifications may be needed.

+### fmadd

+The fmadd folder contains the benchmark to test the peak flops of multiply-add operations of single and double precisions.
+Please refert to the README file in that folder for details.

 ### Compile
 All codes are cross-compiled to run natively on Xeon Phi.
 To compile, run